lhubig/cusum/cran-comments.md

 * win-builder (devel)

 ## R CMD check results
-There were no ERRORs or WARNINGs or NOTEs
+There were no ERRORs or WARNINGs

+There was 1 NOTE:

+* checking CRAN incoming feasibility ...
+NOTE
+  Maintainer: 'Lena Hubig <cs@lenahubig.de>'
+  Days since last update: 4

+This is a fix of a bug in the released version.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.